Riga: Diplomacy at the Belarus Embassy

 (Did I mention I already succumbed to the scam of buying some health insurance from an office across from the Belarus Embassy?
 The security guard refused to admit me on to the grounds of the embassy without proof of health insurance, available for a price.
 Apparently my Medicare card doesn’t cut any ice in Belarus.)

 I walked over to a shopping mall astride the nearby railroad station and had my pictures taken.
-The shop owner was familiar with the Belarus regs.
+The shop owner was familiar with the Belarus requirements.

 Now, have you ever tried to find a hotel telephone number on the Internet?
 Good luck!
 Unless the hotel has its own website, fat chance.